 Environmental Test Manual.
-For the products they had this manual, a fat, red book, of which I was able to pick up a copy on Ebay, for just 1 Euro.
+For the products they had this manual, a fat, red book, of which I was able to pick up a copy on Ebay.
 A wow... what a masterpiece that is.
 You can clearly see, the idea was not to tell what you need to do to make products pass.
-Rather test seems to aim at unveiling weakness.
-Have you ever received a broken product in the mail, stupidly packed by somebody who did not care?
+Rather the testing aims to unveil any weakness, and it is a systematic help.
+I am sure, have you ever received a broken product in the mail, stupidly packed by somebody who did not care?
 Well at HP, to get a product release, you had to prove it can pass just such a monkey.
 For that the developer had to pack it in the official product carton, same as used shipment.
-So the requirement is, to using the product carton for shipment as it is, and no other packaging stuff.
+So the requirement is, using the product carton for shipment as it is, and no other packaging stuff.
 Now, THAT is a requirement!
 There were internal test labs for that.
-No pass for the test, means no product release.
+No passing that test, means the R&D manager gets no product release.
 Period.
-And that can be really tough for the product designer.
-In the test then, they would first drop the box on each of the 8 corners, and than flat on each of the 6 sides, on a steel floor, by using a special machine for it.
+During testing, they would first drop the box on each of the 8 corners, and than flat on each of the 6 sides, on a defined, steel platter, with a machine to drop it in a repeatable way.
 So there is no personal factor.
-I once had the opportunity (and fun) to watch such a test, in the Boeblingen site.
-They drop height, I believe was 130cm.
+I once had the opportunity (and fun) to watch such a test, in the Boeblingen test lab.
+The drop height, I believe was 130cm.
 Quite high.
 The Product R&D manager needed an official, 'no visible damage' report from the lab manager (my Dutch fellow countryman Bart).
 Another department would verify the functioning, and those two approvals together become part of the product release documentation, which can be audited by an internal and external auditor, at any time, without announcement.
-(Later I became involved in that)